MFA in Creative & Professional Writing

 Included on this site are a typical schedule of required courses and a detailed description of the courses.
 All students in the program will complete these courses in sequence unless one or two of the courses are covered by transfer credit (students are limited to 8 credit-hours of transfer credits).
 However, as you will quickly determine by reading the descriptions, our courses are unique and designed to contribute to the creation of a community of writers who are engaged in common issues.
 We strongly encourage all students to take advantage of the program’s full potential by enrolling in all of the courses in sequence.

 Also included are two application packets; one for Graduate Studies and one for the MFA in Creative and Professional Writing Program.
 The provided checklist will help you to coordinate the completion of both applications and the required materials.
 In the essay portion we are looking for a combination of clarity of expression, logical and creative ability, understanding of our program, and evidence of dedication to (and/or hunger for) the writing life.
-Please note that while the priority application deadline is February 1, we read applications and grant admission on a year-round, space-available basis.
-Applications postmarked by Feb.
-1 will receive priority consideration; those postmarked after Feb.
-1 are read on a space-available basis only.
+Please note that while we read applications and grant admission on a rolling basis, students wishing to be considered for the first residency scholarship should submit their applications by March 1.
+This is a postmark deadline.

 This program hosts a highly reputable faculty of professional writers, creative writing professors, and academics in the Western Connecticut Writing Department, complemented by Visiting Writers of national reputation.
 We select Writing Mentors specifically to meet the demand created by your genres of interest.
 Please visit our website to review the faculty biographies.